hivejs/docs/README.md

 # Getting started

 ## What is Hive.js?
-Hive.js is a web application that allows you to collaborate with others on any document in real-time.
+Hive.js is a collaboration server and a web application that allows you to collaborate with others on any document in real-time.